EBiddlecome/guesscheck/README.md

 Implementing custom tip percentage & session management, I ran into a couple snafus that are probably easily solvable given enough time + coffee

+* With more time, I'd implement more best practices (such as breaking out code into separate files, using redirects, etc.)

 ## License

 Copyright 2017 E Biddlecome